lino-framework/cg/docs/directives/lino.rst

   production server

-    A :term:`Lino server` designed to host one or several :term:`production sites
+    A :term:`Lino server` used to host one or several :term:`production sites
     <production site>`.

   demo server